Vykhino (Moscow Metro)

 Vykhino (Выхино) is a station on Moscow Metro's Tagansko-Krasnopresnenskaya line.
-Opened on 31 December 1966 as the final part of the Zhdanovskiy Radius, the station was the southeastern terminus of the line until 9 November 2013, when the extension to Lermontovsky Prospekt and Zhulebino was opened.
+Opened on 31 December 1966 as the final part of the Zhdanovsky Radius, the station was the southeastern terminus of the line until 9 November 2013, when the extension to Lermontovsky Prospekt and Zhulebino was opened.
 The metro station is part of a multi-modal transfer hub, which also consists of the mainline suburban railway (Kazanskoye direction).